 Prof. Thomas P. Russell: Professor of University of Massachusetts Amherst.
 Director of Energy Frontier Research Center (EFRC).
 Silvio O. Conte Distinguished Professor.
-He stays at AIMR 2-5 weeks out of every year and is carrying out joint research with the Ken Nakajima (associate professor, AIMR) group on polymers and soft materials.
-He places young researchers, including Ph.D. students of his laboratory at the University of Massachusetts, at AIMR as visiting scientists.
+He stays at AIMR 2-5 weeks out of every year and carried out joint research with the K. Nakajima (Junior PI, AIMR) group on polymers and soft materials.
+He sometimes placed young researchers, including Ph.D. students of his laboratory at the University of Massachusetts, at AIMR as visiting scientists for the collaboration.

-Prof. Li-Jun Wan: Former Director of the Institute of Chemistry, Chinese Academy of Sciences.
+Prof. Li-Jun Wan: The 9th President of University of Science and Technology of China.
+Former Director of the Institute of Chemistry, Chinese Academy of Sciences.
 Fellow of Chinese Academy of Sciences.
 One of the world authorities on surface chemistry.
-Dr. Zhe Chen (postdoc) is placed at Wan Laboratory at AIMR, and is doing joint research on molecular nanotechnology.
+Dr. Zhe Chen (postdoc) was placed at Wan Laboratory at AIMR, and carried out joint research on molecular nanotechnology.

-In FY2013 Prof. Kosmas Prassides, Professor of Durham University and an authority of molecular superconductors, joined AIMR.
-He will be a full-time PI of AIMR from FY2014.
+Prof. Kosmas Prassides, Former Professor of Durham University and an authority of molecular superconductors, joined AIMR.
+He was appointed to a full-time PI of AIMR in FY2014.
+He has already established his laboratory by employing some researchers and started their research.